 Affilia invites original manuscripts that are informed by a range of theories and quantitative and qualitative methodological traditions including (but not limited to): statistical analysis using descriptive, correlational, quasi-experimental and/or experimental methods; or content or narrative analysis, grounded theory, phenomenology, discourse analysis, historical analysis, case studies, ethnographies, participatory action research and/or arts-based methods.

-• A manuscript consisting of no more than 30 pages including references;
+- A manuscript consisting of no more than 30 pages inclusive of figures, tables, and references;

-• A manuscript title of no more than ten words;
+- A title of no more than twenty words;

-• An abstract of no more than 200 words that describes the research study, methods, and key contributions;
+- An abstract of no more than 200 words that describes the research study, methods, and key contributions to feminist social work;

 Affilia welcomes theoretical, conceptual, or perspective articles of relevance to feminist social work.
 Such scholarship will provide new theoretical insights, advance existing perspectives or views on theories or practices, introduce new concepts, or explicate alternative perspectives.
 Conceptual articles may also take the form of position papers that examine current issues, recent developments, or future directions relevant to the social work profession.

-• A manuscript title of no more than ten words.
+A title of no more than twenty words;

-• An abstract of no more than 200 words that describes the topic and key contributions of the article, and relevance to social work practice.
+An abstract of no more than 200 words that describes the article’s main points and key contributions to feminist social work.

 Affilia publishes critical reviews of recent books of relevance to feminist social work.
 If you are interested in suggesting a book for review or reviewing a book for Affilia, please email the book review editor, Dr. Barbara Levy Simon (email@example.com).
 Affilia does not accept unsolicited book reviews.